Share

 “We have to be honest with people,” he said.
 “The goal is to increase affordable insurance availability.
 But there’s a gap between what sounds good and what can actually work.”

-The Equity Debate: What’s “Fair” in the FAIR Plan?
+The Equity Debate and the FAIR Plan

 “That’s the great debate,” Lackey replied.
 “What’s fair to one person isn’t fair to another.
 What we need is something manageable — realistic — that provides necessary protection at a reasonable cost.”